manningkyle304/econometrics-research/README.md

 The paper is: econometrics_research.pdf

-Many thanks to Jeremy Fox for an interesting an challenging class.
+Many thanks to Jeremy Fox for an interesting and challenging class.